What is H.I.P.S.T.E.R.?

 Who are we?

 We plan to produce a series of concerts, courses and lectures.
-We hope to increase access to historical instruments for performers and teachers around the country and will include outreach to schools in H.I.P.S.T.E.R.’s educational remit.
-In March 2021, we plan to launch the first Limerick Early Music Festival!
+We hope to increase access to historical instruments for performers and teachers around the country and will include outreach to schools in H.I.P.S.T.E.R.'s educational remit.
+In March 2021, we launched the first Limerick Early Music Festival!
+We are looking forward to our next festival in March 2022—join our mailing list to stay informed!

 Listen and watch these new amazing performances and lectures from some of today's leading Early Music musicians and scholars!